flatmax/Eh-I-DeCoder/README.md

 - **Python Backend**: A JSON-RPC-OO server that acts as the intelligent interface with Aider
 - **Web Frontend**: A user-friendly web application for seamless interaction with your AI coding assistant

+The `aider-server` automatically manages both components, starting the backend server, launching the webapp dev server, and opening your browser.

 ---

 ## Requirements